-Figure 52: Scenario 7
+Figure 52: Scenario 7: Reference geometry for fixed WSD at 30 m and fixed DTT at 10 m agl.

 If 30 m BS transmit antennas are foreseen, this type of usage should be restricted to rural areas.
 In urban environments, fixed DTTB receive antenna installations might also be foreseen at 30 m.
-In this case the WSD e.i.r.p. restrictions would be the same as that calculated for Scenario #4.
+In this case the WSD eirp restrictions would be the same as that calculated for Scenario #4.

 Fixed WSD transmission at 30 m agl and mobile DTT reception at 1,5 m agl